dabapps/redux-requests/README.md

 Simple requests handling, extracted from Redux API Collections

 ## Installation

 Install via NPM:

 ```
 npm install @dabapps/redux-requests --save
 ```

+If you are using a version of npm that doesn't support package lock files, we'd recommend installing with the `--save-exact` flag to pin to a specific version in your package.json.

 ## Getting Started
 You will need Redux-Thunk installed in your project for actions to be correctly dispatched.